taliacotton/eldo/_projects/east-9th-street.md

 layout: project
 title: East 9th Street
 position:
-hero_image: ''
+hero_image: "/v1593614514/eldo/East_Ninth_Murral_nlyi3h.jpg"
-short-description: An Innovative urban planning model that, through thoughtful public engagement, embeds artists into the planning process of the street itself.
+short-description: An innovative urban planning model that, through thoughtful public engagement, embeds artists into the planning process of the street itself.
 description: "The Lawrence Arts Center received a prestigious ArtPlace grant award for the infusion of art into a streetscape project along east 9th Street, from Delaware